inanna-malick/akka-streams-example/README.md

 What we want is to issue requests at configurable intervals.
 This will stop us from getting blocked for berzerking their servers with thousands of requests in a short amount of time.
 (However you feel about reddit as a community, DDOS'ing them is still rude)

 We're going to do this using akka's new stream library.
-Let's start by describing the transformations our stream will need to perform.
-We'll do this using Duct's, <dscrpt/link>
+Let's start by describing the transformations our stream will need to perform using Ducts and Duct combinator functions.
+Explain concept of ducts in brief, link to scaladoc.

 We're going to need a Duct[Subreddit, Comment] to turn our starting stream of subreddits into a stream of comments.
 It will issue API calls to get links for each subreddit, comments for each link, etc.